zhanymkanov/fastapi-best-practices/README.md

-## WIP: FastAPI Best Practices
+## FastAPI Best Practices
 Opinionated list of best practices and conventions we used at our startup.

 For the last 1.5 years in production, we have been making good and bad decisions that impacted our developer experience dramatically.
 Some of them are worth sharing.

 ### Contents
 1. [Project Structure.
 Consistent & predictable.](https://github.com/zhanymkanov/fastapi-best-practices#1-project-structure-consistent--predictable)